blopker/alic/README.md

 Start by downloading the latest release from the [releases page][project-release-url].
 Then, drag the app to your Applications folder and open it.

-**The first time you open Alic**, you will need to hold down the `option` key and right click the app in the Applications folder.
-Then click "Open" and then "Open" again.
-This is because Alic is not signed with an Apple Developer ID yet.

 ## Usage

 Drag and drop images into the window, images will automatically start compressing.
 The compressed images will be saved in the same directory as the original images.

-**Careful**, compressing already compressed images times will result in a loss of quality.
+**Careful**, compressing already compressed images times can result in a loss of quality.

 ## Privacy